amandamarielewis/scarred-landscapes-workshop/README.md

 # Devices for the Study of Scarred Landscapes
-Resources for the Study of Scarred Landscapes workshop for NØ SCHOOL 2021.
+Resources for the Study of Scarred Landscapes workshop for NØ SCHOOL on June 28, 2021.

 [Link to workshop presentation.](https://docs.google.com/presentation/d/1cTWqstJ5dMBbrx4FjO5AvwVebNW-ub3vGkTKbLXm1rg/edit?usp=sharing)